Prerequisites: CSE205 (computer architecture, recommended)

 Compilation is the process of transforming high-level programs and abstractions into the binary machine code used in computer processors.
 This course introduces the principles and techniques of compilation, with parsers, interpreters, and translators, as well as topics in code optimization and semantic analysis.
 Students will build a compiler for a simple programming language.

-This course presents the relational programming paradigm, also called Constraint Logic Programming (CLP), from its logical foundations for programming with mathematical variables and relations in a declarative fashion, to its relevance to symbolic artificial intelligence with various applications in deductive databases, knowledge representation, symbolic computation, combinatorial optimisation, automated deduction and natural language processing.
+This course presents the relational programming paradigm, based on constraint logic programming (CLP), from its foundations in first-order logic (FOL) making of programming essentially a modeling task using mathematical variables and relations, towards its various applications in symbolic AI, deductive databases, knowledge representation, problem solving, combinatorial optimisation, automated theorem proving, and natural language processing.

 Prerequisite: CSC_2F001_EP; CSC_2F002_EP